VigneshVSV/hololinked/README.md

 ```
 > data schema ("data" field above which describes the event payload) are optional and discussed later

-Events follow a pub-sub model with '1 publisher to N subscribers' technique per `Event` object, both through ZMQ and HTTP SSE.
+Events follow a pub-sub model with '1 publisher to N subscribers' per `Event` object, both through ZMQ and HTTP SSE.

 Although the code is the very familiar & age-old RPC server style, one can directly specify HTTP methods and URL path for each property, action and event.
 A configurable HTTP Server is already available (from `hololinked.server.HTTPServer`) which redirects HTTP requests to the object according to the specified HTTP API on the properties, actions and events.
 To plug in a HTTP server: